 OJP seeks this information to ensure appropriate federal oversight of any grant award.
-Unlike the Excluded Parties List, this high risk information does not disqualify any organization from receiving an OJP award.
+Disclosing this high risk information does not disqualify any organization from receiving an OJP award.
 However, additional grant oversight may be included, if necessary, in award documentation.